hmchen47/DataScience/ML/MLNN-Hinton/10-CombineDropout.md

     + tradition: trying to find the best single setting of the parameters (as in Maximum Likelihood or MAP)
     + extremely computationally intensive for all but the simple models (its feasible for a biased coin)
   + making prediction
-    + prediction based on each different setting o the parameters
+    + prediction based on each different setting of the parameters
-    + combine all these predictions by weighting each of them by the posterior probability of that setting of the parameters
+    + combine all these predictions by weighting each of them w/ the posterior probability of that setting of the parameters
     + very computationally intensive
   + advantage: allowing to use complicated models even w/o much data